 Your pension savings are intended to meet your income needs.
 And these needs will change over time.
 Some needs may reduce as you get older – if you pay off your mortgage, for example.
 And other needs may increase - if you seek more domestic care in later life, for example.
 The key is to ensure that you keep these needs, and your monthly budget, under review.

 The spending assumptions that you made on day one of retirement may now be too high or too low.
 Either way, this could impact your probability of running out of money too soon.
 And you should bear in mind inflation.
 If prices are rising quickly, your income needs will similarly rise.
-Today, inflation is relatively low, but it changes all the time.

 4. Investment risk